Tthompson8416/Challenge-1/2-README.md

-I created a codebase that follows accessibility standards So the client's site is optimized for search engines
+I created a codebase that follows accessibility standards so the client's site is optimized for search engines
 I cleaned up the html coding to make it more streamlined and efficient Added some accessibility atrributes to images
 Some adjustments were made made to the header and links